ONEcampaign/DataDive_Gender/README.md

 # Gender DataDive

-This repository contains scripts to extract, transform and analyze gender data, and contains datasets used to power the Gender DataDive.
+This repository contains scripts and data powering the Gender DataDive.

+Access chart datasets in the `output` folder and raw data in the `raw_data` folder.
+Scripts powering the analysis are in the `scripts` folder.

 ## Requirements
 Python >=3.10